 Hardness: Cryptocoryne parva will appreciate optimal GH between 1-20 dGH for the best performance.
 This is a very adaptable plant and can grow in soft to hard water.

 Unlike most Crypt species, Cryptocoryne parva is quite demanding in terms of lighting requirements.
-It needs medium – high illumination, up to 5 watts per gallon for optimal growth and development.
+It needs medium – high illumination for optimal growth and development.
 It is essential that you do not place them close to tall plants in the tank to prevent them from depriving Cryptocoryne parva from getting enough lighting.

 This plant will not be likely to do well in gravel- or sand-only substrate.
 Note: In this case, it will require a lot of Root Tabs to fertilize them.